melsman/MoA/README.md

-The driver code first constructs an array of 1000 elements, processes the elements of the array (by calling the `signal` function), and finally, sums up the processes values.
+The driver code first constructs an array of 1000 elements, processes the elements of the array (by calling the `signal` function), and finally, sums up the processed values.

-Here is the residual program generated (slightly modified for the example):
+Here is the residual program generated (slightly modified):

 ```c
 double kernel() {